trappitsch/box/docs/guide.md

 box installer
 ```

+Optionally, you can run the installer with the `-v`/`--verbose` flag.
+This will provide you with more information on the process, if available.

 This will create an installer based on the platform and type of project for you
 in the `target/release` folder.